Jaime Herrera Beutler: 2010

-On December 22, 2010, she announced that she had taken her husband's name and would thenceforth call herself Jaime Herrera Beutler.
+On December 22, 2010, Herrera announced that she had taken her husband's name and would thenceforth call herself Jaime Herrera Beutler.

 2012

 Herrera Beutler announced her candidacy for reelection in January 2012.
 She quickly outraised her two opponents, Democrat Jon Haugen and Independent Norma Jean Stevens.
 She won the open primary with 61% of the vote.
 By the end of the campaign, she had raised more than $1.5 million to Haugen's $10,000.
 She defeated Haugen 60%–40%.

 2014

 Herrera Beutler ran for reelection in 2014.
 She faced Republican challenger Michael Delavar and Democratic challenger Bob Dingethal.
 Dingethal and Herrera Beutler advanced to the general election, where Herrera Beutler defeated Dingethal, 60% to 40%.

 2016

 In the nonpartisan blanket primary, Herrera Beutler finished first with 55.4% of the vote; Democrat Jim Moeller finished second with 24.4%.
 In the general election, Herrera Beutler won with 62% of the vote to Moeller's 38%.